andrec2709/colorpicker-react/README.md

 # Colorpicker made with React
 This is a React study project, this simple colorpicker is supposed to be part of my portfolio.

+## Try It

+This app is hosted on Netlify, you can [try it out here](https://colorpicker-react-project.netlify.app/).

 ## How to run locally

 - Clone this repository: